-† Comment for the day:
+† Comments for the Day:

 Today's reading from the Book of Wisdom anchors us in a profound spiritual vision.
-The author contemplates a simple grain and a single drop of morning dew, and he is overwhelmed by the holiness of God, whose mercy embraces all and whose imperishable spirit is in all things.
-In recent days or weeks, what part of God's created world that has filled you with wonder and awe, gratitude and joy?
+The author contemplates a simple grain and a single drop of morning dew.
+He is overwhelmed by the holiness of God, whose mercy embraces all and whose imperishable spirit is in all things.
+What part of God's created world that has filled you with wonder and awe, gratitude and joy?
 How has that encounter nudged you to a deeper conversion and personal transformation?
-Has it impacted your lifestyle, your consumer choices, or your decisions as a citizen who will go to the polls?
+Has it impacted your lifestyle, your consumer choices, or even your decision to vote?

-In his letter to the Thessalonians, St. Paul confronts certain false teachings which mislead that Christian community.
+In his letter to the Thessalonians, Saint Paul confronts certain false teachings that had misled that Christian community.
 Before offering his constructive criticism, he assures them of his love and constant prayer.
 He also challenges them to be worthy of God's calling.
-He says that they are to help "to bring to fulfillment every good purpose."
-What is God's calling and purpose for your life?
-Is it to be a successful professional, a good spouse, a good parent, a congenial neighbor, or reliable coworker?
-Have you thought that your purpose-driven life might also include a commitment to care for the poor and safeguard the earth?
-For St. Paul, to be a follower of Christ - a new Adam - means that one be willing to be an instrument of God's peace and reconciliation between peoples and within all God's creation - in a world whose original harmony has been ruptured by sin.
+He says that they are to help "bring to fulfillment every good purpose."
+For St. Paul, to be a follower of Christ - the new Adam - means that one must be willing to be an instrument of God's peace and reconciliation between peoples, and within all of God's creation.
+This, in a world whose original harmony has been ruptured by sin.